ktatar/MASOM/README.md

   - Epochs: You can change the number of epoch of the training.
 An epoch goes through the dataset for training once.
 The default is 1000 epochs.
   - Size of the SOM: SOM map is a square, 2D map in this implementation.
 The initiate button automatically creates a map that aims to, total number of SOM nodes = total number of segments / 6; hence, approximating 6 sounds per cluster.
 In my experience, this was a good ratio that gave the least amount of SOM nodes with no sounds after the training.
 Still, the interface allows you to set the SOM size to any number you like.
   - Neighborhood divider: SOM training expects a neighborhood parameter.
 When a node is updated during the SOM training, its neighbooring nodes are also updated with a fraction of the original update amount.
 The update amount decreases as you move further from the initial node.
 The neighborhood divider parameter sets the initial neighboorhood amount.
 During training, the neighborhood is linearly decreasing to 0 as the training progresses.
+- (C) Start the training.
+This will take some time.
+- (D) Save everything by clicking the save button.
+This step is crucial, as you would loose all training if you don't save it.
+If all goes accordingly, you should have two more text files in your dataset_folder/data.
+These files are,
+  - SOM-nodes.txt: Each line in this text file is the location of an SOM node in the multidimensional feature space.
+The first entry, index is the SOM node ID.
+  - stats.txt: This file also contains the feature weights and statistics that are used to train the SOM.
+The statistics of the dataset allow us to normalize the feature dimensions for SOM training, and mean and standard deviation calculated over the training dataset for each given feature dimension.
+The feature weights are fixed, and the idea behind the weights is that all MFCC features should affect the training as if they are one timbre feature.

+## 5- Clustering

+After the Self-Organizing Map training, we can assign each audio segment to the SOM node that is the closest to the feature vector of the segment.
+This is clustering, where each SOM node is an audio cluster with multiple audio segments from the training dataset.

+- Press Start to generate the clusters.

+This section creates clusters.txt in the dataset_folder/data.
+In the clusters.txt, the first number is the SOM node ID, and the rest of the numbers are the indexes of the audio segments in the data-concatenated.txt file.

+## 6 - Musical Structure

+TBD...

 # Publications